Carice van Heusden

 Carice van Heusden is a young filmmaker from the Netherlands who currently resides in Brussels.
 Her passion for film was ignited at an early age, inspired by the power of storytelling and the visual possibilities inherent in the medium.
 This profound appreciation for cinema ultimately led her to Brussels, where she has further developed her creativity and immersed herself in the world of film at the RITCS School of Arts.

-‘In my personal work, I focus on the female perspective, using a strong research-based methodology.
-This results in intimate films that explore the complexity of the human psyche and human relationships.
-Beyond the discipline of film, I aspire to break open the defined boundaries between the different art disciplines and have a keen interest in theatre and visual arts.’
+In my work, I focus on the female perspective and the ongoing search for the meaning of the female gaze, as well as the psychological influence this search has on the subjective viewing experience.
+I use a research-based methodology, which I then translate into cinematic work, drawing inspiration from the subjective nature of film.
+This gives my films a more experimental and surrealistic character, resulting in intimate works that explore the complexity of the human psyche and human relationships.
+Beyond the discipline of film, I aspire to break open the defined boundaries between different art forms, with a keen interest in theatre and visual arts and the ways these can be interwoven.

 Filmography